muscar/muscar.github.com/swift-doesnt-solve-the-null-reference-problem.md

 are referring to the fact that in languages like Haskell or ML, the compiler forces you to check if you actually have a meaningful value.
-It's a tradeoff: people don't use optional values because it's fun or becasue it makes the code terser, but because it makes the code _safer_.By introducing implicitly unwrapped optionals, the Swift designers try to have their cake and eat it too: they want the safety of optional values with the ease of use of implicit references.
+It's a tradeoff: people don't use optional values because it's fun or becasue it makes the code terser, but because it makes the code _safer_.
+By introducing implicitly unwrapped optionals, the Swift designers try to have their cake and eat it too: they want the safety of optional values with the ease of use of implicit references.
 But that's not going to work.
 Statements like "Sometimes it is clear